Transformer-based Multimodal Change Detection with Multitask Consistency Constraints: Introduction

-To bridge these gaps and confront the inherent challenges, we first construct a multi-temporal dataset named Hi-BCD, which involves DSM ({H}eight data) and aerial {i}mage pairs for detecting multi-category semantic and height { b}uilding changes, encompassing three cities in the Netherlands.
-Through extensive benchmarking of five state-of-the-art methods, including convolutional neural network (CNN) based and Transformer-based methods, we discover the potential multitask conflicts between semantic change detection (classification task) and height change detection (regression task).
-As shown in Figure \ref{fig1_compare}, the multitask branches have brought great impact on each other.
+To address these gaps and tackle the inherent challenges, we have developed a multi-temporal dataset named Hi-BCD.
+This dataset comprises pairs of pre-event Digital Surface Models (DSM) representing height data and post-event aerial images.
+It is designed for detecting multi-category semantic and height changes in buildings across three cities in the Netherlands.
+Through extensive benchmarking of the state-of-the-art change detection methods, including convolutional neural network (CNN) based and Transformer-based \cite{vaswani2017attention} methods, we discover the potential multitask conflicts between semantic change detection (classification task) and height change detection (regression task).
+In Figure \ref{fig1_compare}, the multitask branches have brought great impact on each other.
 The performance of semantic change detection branch declined due to the height branch, while the height change detection branch conversely gained some improvements due to semantic hints.
-Therefore, we propose a novel Transformer-based pipeline that learns shared representation from images and DSM data via cross-attention.
-It is equipped with an explicit multitask consistency strategy, which involves the mapping from continuous height change to semantic-aware pseudo change with soft-thresholding module.
+Therefore, we propose a novel Transformer-based pipeline that learns shared representation from images and DSM data via cross-attention (see Figure \ref{fig:conceptual_pipeline}).
+It is equipped with an explicit multitask consistency strategy, which involves the mapping from continuous height change to discrete pseudo change with a soft-thresholding module.
 Then the pixel-wise similarity is maximized between pseudo change and real semantic change, enabling the information interaction of multimodal change maps.
-The contributions of this paper are summarized as follows: \begin{itemize} \item We propose an efficient and light Transformer-based network that handles the feature fusion of cross-dimensional modalities via parallely arrange cross-attention modules. \item We reveal the potential multitask conflicts in state-of-the-art methods while simultaneously handling semantic and height change detection.
-We propose a multitask consistency constraint that quantifies the similarity between semantic and pseudo change obtained through height change thresholding for alleviating multitask interference. \item We build a multimodal DSM-to-image dataset with generously sized high-resolution tiles, which enables the detection of 2D semantic and 3D height changes simultaneously from cross-dimensional modalities.
-The experiment demonstrates that our method outperforms existing methods with consistent semantic and height change detection results.
-Additionally, the consistency strategy can be easily employed to enhance the other methods. \end{itemize}
+The contributions of this paper are summarized as follows: \begin{itemize} \item We propose an efficient and light Transformer-based network that {fuses feature of} cross-dimensional modalities via parallelly arranged cross-attention modules. \item We reveal the potential multitask conflicts in state-of-the-art methods while simultaneously handling semantic and height change detection.
+We propose a multitask consistency constraint that quantifies the similarity between semantic and pseudo change obtained through height change thresholding for alleviating multitask interference. \item We build a multimodal DSM-to-image {buiding change detection} dataset {called Hi-BCD,} with generously sized high-resolution tiles.
+It enables the detection of 2D semantic and 3D height changes simultaneously from cross-dimensional modalities. \item The experiment in Hi-BCD demonstrates that our method outperforms existing methods with consistent semantic and height change detection results.
+Additionally, the proposed consistency strategy can be easily employed to enhance the other methods. \end{itemize}

 The rest of this paper is organized as follows: Section 2 provides a brief overview of single-modal and multimodal change detection methods.
 Section 3 introduces the proposed multimodal change detection network and multitask consistency.
 Section 4 describes our dataset.
 In Section 5, we perform a comparison with some current state-of-the-art convolutional neural network (CNN) based and Transformer-based change detection models, which reveals the multitask conflicts and demonstrates the superiority of our method.
 We conduct ablation studies about the influence of multitask consistency in semantic and height change detection, providing a better understanding of our model.
 Section 6 draws conclusions.